Post by CM

 How non-risqué is that look?
 Just a girl, going about her business in a ragged little top and no bra.
 It’s not particularly provocative, she’s not exactly making a statement, just taking an everyday stroll that happens to be sans brassiere.

 I’m by no means saying ditch the bra that you like and works for you; a good bra will often make clothes sit better, and bigger busted ladies often need one for extra support.
 What I am saying is that you shouldn’t have to wear one if you don’t want to, and when you don’t wear one, or even if your nipples make an unexpected appearance, you shouldn’t be subjected to jeers, leering or outright horror.
+You definitely shouldn’t be subject to drooling, objectification and dehumanising.
 What say you?
 Free the nipple or keep it caged?
 Let us know!